 As humans, we want to identify with people, feel love, explore the world, breathe the air.
 We are basically hard-wired to be happier being with other people and being out in the world.
 "The Egg" video just highlighted my recognition of this.

 If you've ever read anything by Comte-sponville ( he's a French philosopher ) you'll know he puts some incredible descriptions down into words.
 He talks about this feeling of oneness which he calls

 'The oceanic feeling'

-Its similar to walking in a woods with your friends on a summer evening and looking up at the stars at feeling like more than yourself.
+It's similar to walking in the woods with your friends on a summer evening and looking up at the stars at feeling like more than yourself.